bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_4.md

 ## What To Look For

 Canvas has a _rubric_ built-in for the assignment for you to use to evaluate the person's program.
 While you should certainly look at the other student's flower function, _please focus most of your attention on the other submitter's `creature` function_.
-For each rubric item you should assign a **score** <mark>and</mark> add a **2+ sentence comment** justifying your numeric score.
+For each rubric item you should assign a **category** <mark>and</mark> add a **2+ sentence comment** justifying your rubric selection.

 * Design
   * Does this program fit the idea of the assignment?